Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 these would be easy to connect to the ones in display here.

 If the Noble could prove that their house is older than Neverwinter itself, then they might have an unassailable claim to the throne!
-And if the Heir is important enough, they might have a strong claim to _Gauntlgrym's_ throne, or perhaps to that of one of its successor states.
+And if the Heir's ancestors are important enough, they might have a strong claim to _Gauntlgrym's_ throne, or perhaps to that of one of its successor states.

 Of course, not everyone would be happy with these findings.
 There are plenty of